Michael Uhlmann

-Michael Martin Uhlmann (December 29, 1939 – October 8, 2019) was an American political scientist.
-He was Professor of Government in the Department of Politics and Government at Claremont Graduate University and Claremont McKenna College.
-Prior to teaching at Claremont, Uhlmann was a senior fellow at the Ethics and Public Policy Center, Vice President for Public Policy Research at the Bradley Foundation in Milwaukee, Wisconsin, and taught at the Antonin Scalia Law School.
+Michael Martin Uhlmann (December 29, 1939 – October 8, 2019) was an American political scientist and high-ranking government official.

 Early life and education

 Uhlmann was born on December 29, 1939, in Washington, D.C.
 He graduated from The Hill School in 1958.
 He received his undergraduate degree from Yale University, a Juris Doctor from the University of Virginia School of Law, and a Ph.D. from Claremont Graduate University.

 Career

+Government official

 Before beginning his career as an academic, Uhlmann served as Assistant Attorney General for the Office of Legislative Affairs during the Ford Administration from 1975 to 1977, and as special assistant to the President during Ronald Reagan’s first term in office.
 He also spent several years as a partner at the Washington, D.C. office of Pepper Hamilton., where he specialized in federal antitrust, administrative, and environmental law.
-In 1989, Uhlmann discovered that President Bush planned to appoint him to the United States Court of Appeals for the District of Columbia Circuit, and declined the position so that he could prioritize family life.
+In 1989, Uhlmann discovered that President George H. W. Bush planned to appoint him to the United States Court of Appeals for the District of Columbia Circuit, and declined the position so that he could prioritize family life.

+In 1979, Michael Uhlmann was profiled in The New York Times by Arthur Ochs Sulzberger Jr. for his work as President of the National Legal Center for the Public Interest.
 In 2002, Uhlmann became a Professor Government at Claremont Graduate University, where his specialty was the American presidency, congressional-executive relations, and the federal judiciary.

-In 1979, Michael Uhlmann was profiled in The New York Times by Arthur O. Sulzberger Jr. for his work as President of the National Legal Center for the Public Interest.